CitizenGaia/PlayGround/grid/README.md

 ##Board Layout
 ```
-Be able tc choose colors or welknown symbols
+Be able tO choose colors or welLknown symbols
 ```

 ##Complexity